moises-cp/react-doc/conditional__message.md

 /**
  *  Validation.js
  *
- *  Instead of using a ternary in the return statement,
+ *  Instead of using a ternary in the return block statement,
  *  setup the logic of what needs to be in the variable
  *  just like in the example below.
  */